 DOT’s answer – that the contract was valued at $100 million – was critical because that amount would exclude most Baltimore-area engineering firms who were not pre-qualified to undertake contracts of that magnitude.

-The end result was that just one group actually bid for the contract that was then “mistakenly” submitted to the Board of Estimates as worth $26 million – a price low enough for the bidder to meet the city’s financial pre-qualifications.
+The end result was that just one group actually bid for the contract that was then “mistakenly” submitted to the Board of Estimates as worth only $26 million – or a price low enough for the bidder to meet the city’s financial pre-qualifications.

 City Hall Contributors